English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 Cutting Clefts to Length and Width

 Once approved, the clefts are cut to the desired length and width.
-This step is critical in the cricket bat making process, as it sets the foundation for the bat's final dimensions.
+This step is critical in the cricket bat-making process, as it sets the foundation for the bat's final dimensions.

 Precision is key here, as even minor deviations can affect the bat's balance and performance.
 I use traditional planes and saws to ensure each cut is clean and accurate and shapes to perfection.

-Edges Get Planed
+Cricket Bat Edges Get Planed

 The next step involves planning the edges of the willow cleft.
 This process smoothens the rough edges and starts to give shape to the bat's profile.
+Planning is done with utmost care to maintain the integrity of the wood and ensure evenness across the bat's surface and edges.
+A sharp plane blade is essential!
+This stage is vital for laying the groundwork for the bat's balance and weight distribution.

 edges of cricket bat getting planned